All Episodes

 You've got to break up.

-Third thing is the Republican establishment not really fond of its base, knows that this will irritate the base, wouldn't mind if the base split.
+Third thing is the Republican establishment, not really fond of its base, knows that this will irritate the base, wouldn't mind if the base split.

-Uh any number of explanations, but none of them make any common sense.
+Any number of explanations, but none of them make any common sense.

 I don't know how many times I'm blue in the face.

-You know, this is to Bob Menendez and any of these other Chuck Schumer tell us, you know, you guys are never going to win another election unless you do this, as though they're really interested in us winning.
+Listen to Bob Menendez and any of these other Chuck Schumer tell us, you know, you guys are never going to win another election unless you do this.

-I mean, the main thing about this is if if if we're to believe them, the Democrats are saying, you know what, we're willing to share some of these Hispanic votes with you just so you guys survive.
+I mean, the main thing about this is if we're to believe them, the Democrats are saying, you know what?

-So maybe what they want, maybe they want a Republican Party to survive that is a constantly beatable minority, so that they always have an well, you know what this does make some sense.
+So maybe what they want, maybe they want a Republican Party to survive that is a constantly beatable minority.

-Because the re the Democrat Party cannot exist without villains and demons.
+Because the Democrat Party cannot exist without villains and demons that it impugns and criticizes and discredits.

 And if there were not an opposition party, they'd have to invent one.